WebBluetoothCG/web-bluetooth/implementation-status.md

 * [Android](https://crbug.com/471536) under development.
  * Chrome 48: Notifications can be enabled, but don't yet generate `characteristicvaluechanged` events.
   * Chrome builds requires Android 6, Marshmallow or later.
   * Tip of tree [Chromium builds](https://download-chromium.appspot.com/?platform=Android&type=snapshots) work on Android 5, Lollipop or later for ease of developers - but Chrome versions will only ever support Marshmallow or later.
+Read [how to play with Web Bluetooth on Lollipop](http://stackoverflow.com/q/34810194/422957).
  * [Android Chooser UI](https://crbug.com/436280) works but has some bugs.
 * [Mac OS X](https://crbug.com/364359) is partially working, but not under active development.
 It's next on the list after ChromeOS and Android.
  * Some MacBook's may not work: